A deeper understanding on…

 Improvements as impediments

 Now a team may suggest regressions illusively masked as improvements.
 For example, a team might be inclined (consciously or not) to fall back to their older habits, but mask it with Scrum/Agile terminology.
-A team could for example suggest to introduce an Architecture Runway, Design Sprint, QA Sprint, Hardening Sprint or the dreaded ‘Sprint Zero’.
+A team could, for example, suggest introducing an Architecture Runway, Design Sprint, QA Sprint, Hardening Sprint or the dreaded ‘Sprint Zero’.

 These suggested ‘improvements’ are simply terminology hacks to go back to a more traditional way of working.
 That said, one must also not be completely blind or ignorant in dismissing such suggestions either.
 In a Sprint it is sometimes okay to (perhaps ironically) take a few steps back.
 Dogma too might impede a team at times.
 But in such cases let’s just call them by their right names.
 You could even phrase them as ScrumButs: “We Scrum but… cannot yet deliver a working increment this Sprint”.
 It’s not bad to have ScrumButs, but it is bad when they are not transparent.